Bridging an audio amplifier can be confusing – but don’t worry! In this detailed guide I’ve got clear and easy-to-understand info:

 - Adjust the LPF dial, if available, to the maximum level

-- Play music contain bass you’d normally listen to
+- Play music containing bass you’d usually listen to

 - Begin turning the LPF dial down until almost no voice or upper-range music is heard (note: for reference, a good rule of thumb is 80 Hz or lower in case you’re able to know the actual cut off frequency of your amp)

-- Adjust the gain if more higher-volume power is needed when the volume dial of your stereo is turned up
+- Adjust the gain if higher-volume power is needed when the volume dial of your head unit is turned up

-Amplifiers without the feature built in are unfortunately difficult to bridge, but it can be done.
+Amplifiers without the built-in feature don’t make things easy, but the good news is that it can be done!
 Several solutions exist:

-- Build your own bridging module (read more here )
+- Building your own bridging module (read more here )

-Amps that have say they have a “tri-mode” or “tri-bridgeable” feature are simply the same as other bridgeable amplifiers with the exception that you can also keep a regular stereo pair of speakers connected while the amp is bridged and connected to a woofer or other speaker.
+Amps with a “tri-mode” or “tri-bridgeable” feature are the same as other bridgeable amplifiers but can also be in bridged mode and wired to 2 speakers simultaneously.
+This makes it possible to keep a regular stereo pair of speakers connected while the amp is bridged and connected to a woofer or other speaker.